 R. Howard Webster Foundation STEP UP Scholarship

 The Student Teams Exploring Pervasive Urban Problems (STEP UP) project, offered through various courses at Douglas College, allows students to get a hands-on, real-world experience.
 Through STEP UP, students practice teamwork skills and apply the knowledge they have gained in the classroom to explore the unique challenges of urban environments.
 Students learn to think deeply and critically about the societal challenges facing modern cities.
 From homelessness to traffic congestion, waste management to crime prevention, students are given the opportunity to go beyond the textbooks and to become immersed in a pervasive urban problem, working together to make recommendations for improvement.
 Through the generosity of the R. Howard Webster Foundation this scholarship was created to support students engaged in STEP UP courses.
-For more information: http://www.douglascollege.ca/programs-courses/faculties/humanities-social-sciences/step-up-project
+View more information on STEP UP.

 As the contractor for janitorial services at the college campuses and training centres, Sodexo and Douglas College have a long history of partnership and in 2002 Sodexo established this scholarship.
 After a public bid process in the spring of 2015, Sodexo was awarded a five year contract to continue providing janitorial services to Douglas College.
 Demonstrating its belief in the power of education and a desire to contribute to the economic and social development of the communities where it operates, Sodexo continues to support the growth of its scholarship.